Podgorica, 10 March 2014

-President of Montenegro Filip Vujanović and Deputy UN Secretary-General Jan Eliasson officially opened the UN Eco building, the first of its kind in the region.
+President of Montenegro Filip Vujanović and Deputy UN Secretary-General Jan Eliasson officially opened the UN Eco House, the first of its kind in the region.
 The building brings together UNDP, UNICEF, UNHCR and IOM to work under one roof within the Delivering as One framework.

 A one-floor so-called “smart” building, is conceptualised to combine energy-efficient, environmentally friendly technology and modern design, and it smoothly fits in the landscape between the two bridges on the river Morača.